ls-ramos/iot-simulation/README.md

 The fields pub and sub are usually in the form "data/KONKER_MQTT_USERNAME/pub/" but if you are running konker locally it can be "pub/KONKER_MQTT_USERNAME/" just as the server_url_mqtt that can be "127.0.0.1" when running locally.
 To make easily this project easily interchangeble between running locally or not this data is stored in credentials.

 ## Goal
+This simulation demonstrates an IoT-driven automation system that enhances convenience and energy efficiency.
+It showcases practical MQTT-based communication between devices and a cloud platform, making it a strong example of real-world IoT application development.

-This project was presented as the final project of my computer engineering graduation and this simulation was used to write a paper about IoT simulations
+The simulation served as the basis for a research paper on IoT simulation scalability and bottlenecks, presented as the final project of my computer engineering graduation.

 ## The konker plataform
 ### Hosted plataform